 In the early stages of the journey, your ideal customers may not even know they want your product.
 In this stage, you’re trying to create awareness about your brand.

-As they move through each stage, you need to share content that engages them at that level.
-Someone who is still trying to decide between you and a competitor probably wants to know wh you’re the better option.
+As they move through each stage, you need to share content that engages them at each level.
+Someone who is still trying to decide, between you and a competitor, probably wants to know whether you’re the better option.

-Explain your benefits and answer the queries you think they’ll be facing.
+Explain your benefits and answer the problems you think they’ll be facing.
 Is the price of your service a big issue for most people?
-Maybe go into detail about why you’re service is priced the way it is.
+Maybe go into detail about why your service is priced the way it is.
 People like authenticity.

-It really is about thinking from the customers point of view.
-If you can understand what type of content will interest them at each stage, the place that content in the right area for them to see it at the stage, you’ll guide them through the customer journey.
+It really is about thinking from the customer’s point of view.
+If you can understand what type of content will interest them, at each stage, then place that content in the right area for them to see it, and guide them through the customer journey.